federicobond/nglint/doc/report.md

 semicolon.

 A block consists of an identifier followed by an optional list of arguments and a list of blocks or directives surrounded by braces.
+Blocks can be nested inside one another.

 An example configuration file is shown below: